diku-dk/futhark-oopsla24/artifact/README.md

 # Artifact for the paper *AUTOMAP: Inferring Rank-Polymorphic Function Applications with Integer Linear Programming*

+## Introduction

+This artifact reproduces the quantitative evaluation discussed in Section 9 of the paper, in particular reproducing Fig. 12 and Fig. 13.

+We perform a comparative study on a set of pairs of similar benchmark programs.
+For each pair, one of the programs is the "original", and the other has been rewritten to take advantage of the "AUTOMAP" feature discussed in the paper.

+## Getting Started

-This artifact takes the form of a Docker image `futhark-oopsla24.tar.gz`.
+The artifact takes the form of a Docker image `futhark-oopsla24.tar.gz`.
 You can load it into Docker with this
 command: